Homepage

 Even though this post goes over my journey for writing a plugin, I have written it so that it can be useful to anyone who is new to writing plugins for Kanboard, skip to guide

 At my workplace, we have very little program/project management.
-In my efforts to improve this management--and communication between teams--a coworker and I decided to claim a Dell OptiPlex 7470 AIO that was left unused in our staging room and turn it into a public status board for our different projects.
+In my efforts to improve this management (and communication between teams) a coworker and I decided to claim a Dell OptiPlex 7470 AIO that was left unused in our staging room and turn it into a public status board for our different projects.
+We cycled through different self-hostable kanban solutions before landing on Kanboard because it allowed some features that we really needed, mostly the public board view.

 After setting up the server using the Docker Compose instructions and adding our projects we noticed a problem.
 The public board view does not show the title of the board!
+This is a problem, we intended for the boards to be displayed in fullscreen Firefox, meaning that all anyone could see is what you see in the screenshot above.

 Fortunately, I am familiar with changing the DOM to do what I want, I thought about writing some JavaScript that would put the project title there, but then I realized that Kanboard supports plugins.